How to Fight an HOA Violation in Arizona (Step-by-Step)

 Can my Arizona HOA fine me without a hearing?

-No, absolutely not.
-Under ARS §33-1807, a hearing is mandatory and cannot be waived.
-If your HOA attempts to fine you without offering a hearing, that fine is void and unenforceable.
-This is one of Arizona's strongest homeowner protections.
-Demand the hearing in writing, and if the HOA refuses, you can file a complaint with ADRE or pursue legal action.
+No. Under ARS §33-1803, your HOA must provide notice and an opportunity to be heard before imposing any monetary penalty.
+If your HOA attempts to fine you without offering a hearing, that fine is procedurally invalid.
+Demand the hearing in writing, and if the HOA refuses, you can file a complaint with ADRE (azre.gov) or pursue legal action.

 How do I prove selective enforcement in Arizona?